Hexa-foundation/Web-Development/Web development/README.md

-This folder should contain all the web developement work/projects.
+This folder should contain all the web development work/projects.